Quantum Trajectory Analysis of the Two-Mode Three-Level Atom Microlaser: Theory

 \section{Theory}

-A schematic diagram of the energy levels of the three-level atoms used to pump the bi-modal microlaser cavity is shown in Fig.~\ref{levels}.
-In the most general case, each mode has its own angular frequency \(\omega _\alpha\), coupling strength with the atom \(g_\alpha\), decay rate \(\gamma _\alpha\), and mean number of thermal photons \(n_{b_\alpha}\)where \(\alpha = 1,2\).
-Although, unlike the micromaser, the mean number of thermal photons for a microlaser is typically zero, we include \(n_{b1}\),\(n_{b2}\) in this paper for the sake of generality.
+A schematic diagram showing the energy levels of the three-level atoms used to pump the bi-modal microlaser cavity is shown in Fig.~\ref{levels}.
+In the most general case, each mode has its own angular frequency \(\omega _\alpha\), coupling strength with the atom \(g_\alpha\), cavity decay rate \(\gamma _\alpha\), and mean number of thermal photons \(n_{b_\alpha}\)where \(\alpha = 1,2\).
+Unlike the micromaser, the mean number of thermal photons for a microlaser is typically zero; however, we include \(n_{b1}\), \(n_{b2}\) in the analytical part of this paper for the sake of generality.
 All the atoms are excited to the higher level \(\left| a \right\rangle\) before they enter the cavity.
-Atoms are statistically independent (have random arrival times) and their dwelling time inside the cavity is much shorter than the mean inter-atomic arrival times.
+Atoms are statistically independent (have random arrival times) and their dwelling time inside the cavity is much shorter than the mean inter-atomic arrival times as well as the cavity damping time so that field dissipation is neglected during the atom-cavity interaction interval.
+The rate of atoms injection is assumed to be small enough such that, at most, only one atom exists inside the cavity \cite{Filipowicz}.
+Therefore, the mean number of photons inside the cavity is very small and nonlinear effects (e.g. coupling between the two modes as in \cite{pra2009}) are negligible.